 There are several theories about it, as per Wikipedia following popular beliefs are:

 - The city was painted blue to keep mosquitoes away.

 Visit Al Makhzen market for easy bargains.
-You can get native handicrafts, woven blankets and garments exclusively available in Chefchaouen and nowhere else.
+You can get native handicrafts, woven blankets, and garments exclusively available in Chefchaouen and nowhere else.
 There is also the Ethnographic Museum in Kasbah showcasing traditional outfits and artifacts.

 If you are a person who likes having new adventures, a hike to the Rif Mountains is something for you.
-You can get the wide and mind-blowing view over the whole town from there.
+You can get a wide and mind-blowing view over the whole town from there.
 But keep in mind it may get hot in the afternoon up there.
 Now, when you get hungry after doing so many things comes meals.
 As a visitor, you must try local Moroccan cuisine.
 There is a variety of tajine and couscous you can try out.
-If you are not fan of it, many restaurants also provide an international menu.
+If you are not a fan of it, many restaurants also provide an international menu.
 Aladdin Restaurant is one of the most famous places for food and to see the sunset.

 A comprehensive travel guide to Chefchaouen, Morocco.

 Things to see and do in Chefchaouen

 Lat: 35° 10′ 10.20″ N